rhythmcache/gh-tree/README.md

 # github-repo-tree-viewer

-A simple ⚠️ experimental python script which allows you to view the tree (structure) of a public GitHub repository.
+# A Simple ⚠️ Experimental Python Script to View the Directory Structure or Tree of a Public GitHub Repository

 ## Usage